 "short_explanation": "Used to introduce a statement that expresses a concession or contrast.",

-"long_explanation": "'Tuy' is a Vietnamese linking word that is used to introduce a statement that expresses a concession or a contrastiing idea.
+"long_explanation": "'Tuy' is a Vietnamese linking word that is used to introduce a statement that expresses a concession or a contrasting idea.
 It can be translated as 'even though', 'although', or 'despite' in English.
 When using 'tuy', you need to ensure that the sentence implies a contrast between two ideas or actions.",

 "formation": "Tuy + Sentence 1, Sentence 2",